Phuture-Finance/phuture-subgraph/README.md

 ### Definition of storable entities

-If we want to store aggregated data in database to be able to query them by grapql after, we need to define such entities in `schema.graphql` file:
+If you want to store aggregated data in database to be able to query them by grapql after, we need to define such entities in `schema.graphql` file:

 ```graphql
 type vToken @entity {